Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Supplementary Figures

-\paragraph{Image Classification with ReLU Networks} \cref{fig:tinyMNIST-sup} expands on the results shown in \cref{fig:opener-cartoon} (right) for 2-layer ReLU networks on the UCI digits dataset. \cref{fig:tinyMNIST-loss-sup} plots final training loss versus learning rate, and shows that benefit of reparameterization shown in \cref{fig:opener-cartoon} is robust to choice of learning rate. \cref{fig:tinyMNIST-testacc-sup} plots final test accuracy versus learning rate, and shows that the improved training offered by reparameterization does not lead to over-fitting.
-For full experimental details on the architecture, dataset, and loss function used for these experiments, see \cref{ssec:sup-figs-main-experiments}.
+\paragraph{Image Classification with ReLU Networks} Figure~\ref{fig:tinyMNIST-sup} expands on the results shown in Figure~\ref{fig:opener-cartoon} (right) for 2-layer ReLU networks on the UCI digits dataset.
+Figure~\ref{fig:tinyMNIST-loss-sup} plots final training loss versus learning rate, and shows that benefit of reparameterization shown in Figure~\ref{fig:opener-cartoon} is robust to choice of learning rate.
+Figure~\ref{fig:tinyMNIST-testacc-sup} plots final test accuracy versus learning rate, and shows that the improved training offered by reparameterization does not lead to over-fitting.
+For full experimental details on the architecture, dataset, and loss function used for these experiments, see Section~\ref{sec:experimental-details}.

-Similarly, \cref{fig:fashionMNIST-sup} expands on the results presented in \cref{fig:fashionMNIST}. \cref{fig:fashionMNIST-loss-sup} shows that benefit of reparameterization on training loss is robust to choice of learning rate. \cref{fig:fashionMNIST-testacc-sup} shows that the improved training does not lead to over-fitting.
-Reparameterized Adagrad achieves a marginally higher median validation accuracy at all learning rates.
-Reparameterized Adam achieves a marginally lower median maximum validation accuracy at learning rates between $4\times 10^{-3}$ and $0.02$, but the difference amounts to less than half a percentage.

-We note that both \cref{fig:tinyMNIST-testacc-sup} and \cref{fig:fashionMNIST-testacc-sup} display small discrepancies between SGD in original coordinates and under reparameterization (and similarly for SGD with momentum), despite the fact that SGD is theoretically equivariant.
-We hypothesize that these discrepancies arise from the fac that matrix multiplication on GPUs is non-deterministic; because reparameterization involves additional matrix multiplications by the change-of-basis matrix $V$, this may lead to discrepancies arising from the nondeterministic accumulation of numerical error.
-We note that we do verify that our implementation yields identical results for SGD and SGD with momentum on CPU for small numbers of epochs.

-\paragraph{Convex objectives} \cref{fig:sup-cvx-objectives} plots the gradient Euclidean norm over iterates for Adam, Adagrad, GD and GD with momentum.
-Unlike \cref{fig:cvx-objectives}---where each algorithm uses the same learning rate in both original coordinates and under reparameterization, and this learning rate is tuned to produce the best performance in original coordinates---\cref{fig:sup-cvx-objectives} shows results when learning rates are tuned separately in original coordinates versus under reparameterization.
-As a result, the discrepancy between Adagrad in original coordinates versus under reparameterization is more pronounced in \cref{fig:log-sum-exp-sup} and \cref{fig:linear-least-squares-sup} than in the corresponding plots in \cref{fig:cvx-objectives}, while the qualitative results for logistic regression (\cref{fig:log-reg-sup}) are unchanged.